nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.set_dynamic_payloads

-    :param bool enable: The state of the dynamic payload feature about a specified data pipe.
+    :param enable: The state of the dynamic payload feature about a specified data pipe.
-    :param int pipe_number: The specific data pipe number in range [0, 5] to apply the ``enable`` parameter.
+    :param pipe_number: The specific data pipe number in range [0, 5] to apply the ``enable`` parameter.
 If this parameter is not specified the ``enable`` parameter is applied to all data pipes.
 If this parameter is not in range [0, 5], then a `IndexError` exception is thrown.